 How did you come to join Carnegie Mellon?

-My good friend and colleague Bryan Koval (Housefellow for Resnik House and West Wing) told me about the position because he thought it would be a great fit for me.
+My good friend and colleague Bryan Koval (Housefellow for Morewood Gardens) told me about the position because he thought it would be a great fit for me.
 I had worked in residence life in the past and was working in service learning at the time.
 Since this job was a combination of both of those areas, I jumped at the opportunity.
 Plus, it was a chance for me to come home to Pittsburgh, be closer to my family, and go back to school.

-What are you looking forward to most in becoming a housefellow in Stever?
+What are you looking forward to most for the Stever community this coming year?

 This year in Stever I am most looking forward to making this place feel like a home.
 I want students to walk into our building and feel like they have the ability to entirely be themselves and to truly exhale when they come home.
 PACE (Partners Allied in Civic Engagement) is also focusing their educational programming on Environmental Justice this year.
 I am looking forward to collaboration between PACE and Stever to focus on sustainability and the fact that Stever is a LEED Certified building.

 What is an important life lesson you have learned from a student or students?